Minamoto clan warriors and ships at the Battle of Yashima

 Act I, 1180-1183, 1st Uji to KurikaraThe Gempei War began in March of 1180 in the aftermath of the abdication of yet another ineffective Japanese emperor, Takakura, who died in the year 1181 at the age of nineteen.
-The well respected and influential samurai lord Kiyomori enthroned his two year old grandson Antoku, son of Takakura, as emperor despite widespread discontent with the Tara clan’s rule.
+The well respected and influential samurai lord Kiyomori enthroned his two year old grandson Antoku, son of Takakura, as emperor despite widespread discontent with the Taira clan’s rule.
 Classic sources note that Go-Shirakawa played a role as well; inciting open rebellion when he commanded his third son, Prince Mochihito to raise Minamoto banners in open rebellion.
-Mochihito was quick to declare for the Minamoto clan, soon after, tens of thousands of men and a few women as well; levies, ashigaru (foot soldiers), warrior monks, and samurai, were in arms, declaring for either the Minamoto or Tara clans.
+Mochihito was quick to declare for the Minamoto clan; soon after, tens of thousands of men and a few women as well; levies, ashigaru (foot soldiers), warrior monks, and samurai, were in arms, declaring for either the Minamoto or Taira clans.
 Led by Prince Mochihito and Yorimasa, a samurai general and noted poet, a Minamato host attacked Uji outside Kyoto in the conflicts’ first battle in June of 1180.
-Yorimasa’s host of a few thousand warriors was bolstered by the famed warrior “monks of the mountains”, the naginta wielding buddhist monks of the Midera temple.
-These warrior monks attacked and then partially burned the city of Nara during the battle.
+Yorimasa’s host of a few thousand warriors was bolstered by the famed warrior “monks of the mountains”, the naginta wielding buddhists of the Midera temple.
+These monks attacked and then partially burned the city of Nara during the battle at Uji.

 Battle of Uji Bridge, 23 June 1180

-In September of 1180 at the Battle of Ishibashiyama Yoritomo and a small Minamato clan force were defeated by a large Taira clan host led by Ōba Kagechika.
-Yoritomo's only major independent command in battle during the Gempei War had been an utter failure.
-He was no match for the tactical and strategic acumen of both his allies and his many enemies in his own clan and amongst the Taira; Minamoto no Yoritmo was no warlord or strategic minded samurai, he was a daimyo and clan patriarch and above-all a politician foremost.
+In September of 1180 at the Battle of Ishibashiyama, Yoritomo and a small Minamato clan force were defeated by a large Taira clan host led by Ōba Kagechika.
+Yoritomo's only major independent command in battle during the Gempei conflict was been an utter failure.
+He was no match for the tactical and strategic acumen of both his allies and his many enemies in his own clan and amongst the Taira; Minamoto no Yoritmo was no warlord or strategic minded samurai, he was a daimyo and clan patriarch and above-all, a politician.
 Tommori of the Taira clan later attacked and burned the Miidera temple in retaliation for the mountain monks’ support of the Minamoto clan at the Battle of Uji.

 Depiction of Yoritomo of the Minamoto clan with a retainer c.1180

 Tommori won another decisive victory in the Battle of Sunomata in August 1181 against Minamoto Yukiee, an uncle of Yoritomo.
 After Minamato samurai attempted to cross a river at night in order to ambush Tommori’s force his Tara samurai formed battle lines and savagely defended them into the small hours of the night; cutting down hundreds of Minamoto who passed amongst their ranks, telling friend from foe by the dripping wet armor of the attacking Minamoto samurai.
-A second battle fought as a rearguard action was shortly after the Minamoto defeat at Sunomata in the spring of 1181 was at the bridge near Yahagi-gawa.
+A second battle was fought shortly after the Minamoto defeat at Sunomata in the spring of 1181 at the bridge near Yahagi-gawa.

-The Taira clan won again by preventing Yukiee from destroying the bridge and forcing him to withdraw back into Minamoto lands.
+The Taira clan won again by preventing Yukiee from destroying the crossing and forcing him to withdraw back into Minamoto lands.
 Tommori took sick during the chase and his now depleted force was forced to halt their pursuit of the Minamoto.
-Had this not happened, Tommori might have pressed on to defeat the Minamoto, winning the war in a decisive and bloody fashion.
-In March of the same year Kiyomori of the Taira clan died of fever leaving his eldest surviving, Munemori, as his heir.
-As such Munemori took legal custody of the child-emperor Antoku.
+Had this not happened, Tommori might have pressed on to defeat their rivals, winning the war in a decisive fashion.
+In March of the same year, Kiyomori of the Taira clan died of fever leaving his eldest surviving son, Munemori, as his heir.
+As such, Munemori took legal custody of the child-emperor Antoku.

 Munemori of the Taira clan

-The Minamoto might have held against the larger Taira force had not a traitor fired an arrow from the battlements with a note to the Taira commanders detailing a not-so-secret way to breach Yoshinaka’s fortress atop a craggy outcrop along a hastily built dam.
-Koremori took the dam with the traitors advice but Yoshinaka was able to escape along with most of his men to raid Taira territory again.
+The Minamoto might have held against the larger Taira force had not a traitor fired an arrow from the battlements with a note to the Taira commanders detailing a not-so-secret way to breach Yoshinaka’s fortress atop a craggy outcrop along the hastily built dam.
+Koremori took the dam with the traitor's tip but Yoshinaka was able to escape along with most of his men.
 Yoshinaka achieved revenge for his defeat by treachery several months later in June of 1183 when he won a truly remarkable victory over the Taira at the Battle of Kurikara Pass.